What is self-service search?

 When you place your cursor in the search box, the search box displays a list of dimensions based on the events received from the data source.
 Use the dimensions to define your search criteria and search for the events.

 For example, in self-service search for access, you get the following dimensions for the access events.
 Enter your query by using these dimensions, select the time period, and then click Search.
-You can also use operators in your queries.

 Select time to view event